Vincent Regan

-Vincent Regan (born 16 May 1965) is an Irish film and television actor.
+Vincent Regan (born 16 May 1965) is a British film and television actor.

 Early life

 Regan born 16 May 1965 in Swansea, Glamorgan, Wales.
 He attended St Joseph's College, Ipswich, when his parents Patrick and Catherine returned to Ireland in 1983 he went to London and studied at Academy of Live and Recorded Arts in London.

-Acting career
+Career

 Regan first came on UK TV screens in series 5 (1992) of LWT's London's Burning, playing Don, the love interest of Firefighter Kate Stevens (Samantha Beckinsale).
 That same year he played PC Shelby alongside Sir David Jason’s DI Jack Frost in the TV series A Touch of Frost.

 Regan has over 15 stage roles to his credit, most recently as Achilles in Troilus and Cressida at the Edinburgh International Festival.

 In 1999, Regan received an Irish Best Actor nomination for his co-starring performance in the miniseries Eureka Street.
 In 2005, he starred as Marc Antony alongside Emily Blunt and James Frain in the miniseries Empire (2005).

-He appeared in the Ancient Greece-based film 300 (2006), in which he played the Captain, and Troy (2004), where he played Eudorus, Achilles' second in command, and played King Cepheus in Clash of the Titans (2010).
+He appeared in Troy (2004), where he played Eudorus, Achilles' second in command, in the Battle of Thermopylae-based film 300 (2006), in which he played Captain Artemis, and as King Cepheus in Clash of the Titans (2010).